mdm-code/manx/README.md

 from historical languages can be used to fine-tune large language models to support researchers in their daily work.

-The project does not infringe upon the copyright statement for LAEME given [here](http://www.lel.ed.ac.uk/ihd/laeme2/front_page/laeme_copyright.html).
-The LAEME data is not distributed and it does not form any part of this project.
+The project does not interfere with the copyright statement for LAEME given [here](http://www.lel.ed.ac.uk/ihd/laeme2/front_page/laeme_copyright.html).
+The LAEME data is not distributed, and it does not form any part of this project.
-The toolkit uses the LAEME data only to allow users to operate on a fine-tuned a language model.
+The toolkit uses the LAEME data only to allow users to fine-tune and use a language model.
 The data is not persisted in any form in the project online repositories.
-The copyright statement for LAEME still applies to the data pulled from the web and persisted in order to fine-tune the model.
+The copyright statement for LAEME still applies to the data pulled from the LAEME website and persisted in order to fine-tune the model.

-The project is distributed under the GPL-3 license meaning all derivatives --research included--of whatever kind are to be distributed under the same GPL-3 license with all its parts and source code made publicly available in full.
+The project is distributed under the GPL-3 license meaning all derivatives--research included--of whatever kind are to be distributed under the same GPL-3 license with all its parts and source code disclosed in full.
 Whenever the project is used make sure to explicitly reference this repository and the original LAEME corpus.
 The license for the toolkit does not apply to the LAEME data, but it does apply to any software it operates on and the form of the data output of the Manx parser.

 ## Installation